 Other Program Components

-• Each fellow develops a follow-on project to be implemented upon returning home.
-Legacy staff mentor this process providing tools for greta proposal writing.
+- Each fellow develops a follow-on project to be implemented upon returning home.
+Legacy staff mentor this process providing tools for grant proposal writing.

-• US delegates who acted as hosts or mentors during the US immersion segment can be selected to travel to Algeria, Egypt, Morocco, and Tunisia to co-lead training seminars and gain first-hand knowledge of the country and its people.
+- US delegates who acted as hosts or mentors during the US immersion segment can be selected to travel to Algeria, Egypt, Morocco, Lebanon and Tunisia to co-lead training seminars and gain first-hand knowledge of the country and its people.

-PFP is sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs, and administered by Legacy International with assistance from multiple in-country partners from the North African region.
+PFP is sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs, and administered by Legacy International with assistance from multiple in-country partners from the Middle East and North Africa.